yangyushi/draw_spheres_3d/readme.md

 Please see the tiny jupyter notebook

-This code is written by Yushi in a cloudy Tuesday morning
+This code was written by Yushi in a cloudy Tuesday morning